dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 ---

 ::: warning Remark
-Exercise templates are used when you want to offer one exercise in multiple programming languages.
+Exercise templates are used when you want to make an exercise available in multiple programming languages.
 :::

 # Template exercise TESTed